elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Storm Kiwi Blend (8 / 10)

 Had this once, it's good.
 Too many 8/10s though, so I'll have to retest them to figure out which ones are better.

+### Reign Energy Rainbow Sorbet (7.5 / 10)

+I prefer Monster White to this flavour.
+There's this sharpness I feel when I swallow the drink which is not present when drinking Monster White.

 ### Reign Energy Orange Dreamsicle (5 / 10)